dhelgerson/ObsidianVault/cluster-tcg.md

 - data breach - Disable use of storage cluster, turning jobs over to bid
 - job failure - a single job restarts (roll a die if multiple clusters)
 - hardware failure - remove a rack from the cluster (decided upon die roll) and return it to your deck
+- Ticket Submission - job takes 1 more turn to complete
 ### Turn Flow:
 - Clusters take multiple Turns to "Stand Up"
 - Players compete to complete different "jobs" before other players, playing to cluster strengs and weaknesses